ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-taylor-series.md

 date: 2019-01-25
 tags: math calculus computer-science
 ---
-Taylor series are a clever way of representing smooth functions as infinite polynomials.
+Taylor series are a clever way of representing smooth (i.e. infinitely differentiable) functions as infinite polynomials.
 Doing this allows us to define important analytic functions (like $\sin x$ or $e^x$) in a way that encompasses the entire complex plane.

 Moreover, the partial sums of these series provide a practical way of approximating the values of functions that are themselves infeasible/impossible to compute directly.